*Updated June 15, 2019*

 What are the requirements for an Individual Coverage HRA?

-The proposed rules would require that several conditions be met for the Individual Coverage HRA to work:
+Several conditions must be met for the Individual Coverage HRA to work:

-- Individual employees (and their dependents) must be covered by a health insurance plan
+- Individual employees (and their dependents) must be covered by a qualified health insurance plan

 - The design of the HRA does not intentionally or unintentionally discriminated (to prevent risk shifting)